 The forecasting worksheets attempt to integrate and/or reconcile the economic forecast of total jobs with the population forecast.
 The rates of growth of these two key variables can differ somewhat because of changes in the labor market, i.e., labor force participation rates, unemployment rates, multiple job holding, and/or commuting.
-For example, between 2010 and 2015 job growth in the region is expected to be 2.4% per year while population growth will be 2.5%.
-This faster growth in population relative to jobs is the result of a decrease in the number of persons that is expected to commute into the region for work.
-The next five year period shows identical increases in jobs and population as the labor force participation rate is expected to increase between 2015 and 2025, after which time labor force growth will begin to slow relative to population growth as a result of the growing share of persons over the age of 65.
+For example, between 2010 and 2015 job growth in the region is expected to be 3.9% per year while population growth will be 3.1%.
+This faster growth in jobs relative to population is the result of an increase in the labor force participation rate of residents in addition to a higher number of nonresidents commuting into the Region to work.
+The participation rate is expected to continue to increase through 2015, after which the labor force growth will begin to slow relative to population growth as a result of the growing share of persons over the age of 65.